-To provide accurate dead-time control for shoot-through avoidance and duty-cycle maximization, two resistors tied to pins HDEL and LDEL provide precise delay matching of upper and lower propagation delays, which are typically only 55ns.
-The HIP4081A H-Bridge driver has enough voltage margin to meet all SELV (UL classification for operation at £ 42.0V) applications and most Automotive applications where "load dump" capability over 65V is required.
-This capability makes the HIP408x family a more cost-effective solution for driving N-Channel power MOSFETs than either discrete solutions or other solutions relying on transformer-or opto-coupling gate-drive techniques.
+To provide accurate dead-time control for the twin purposes of shoot-through avoidance and duty-cycle maximization, two resistors tied to pins HDEL and LDEL provide precise delay matching of upper and lower propagation delays, which are typically only 55ns.
+The HIP408x family of H-bridge drivers has enough voltage margin to be applied to all SELV (UL classification for operation at \leq 42.0V) applications and most Automotive applications where "load dump" capability over 65V is required.
+This capability makes the HIP408x family a more cost-effective solution for driving N-Channel power MOSFETs than either discrete solutions or other solutions relying on transformer- or opto-coupling gate-drive techniques as shown in Figure 1.